mewler/mewbot/CONTRIBUTING.md

 <!--
 ## Testing
-This section is to be drafted by whoever solves the issue relating to testing.
+This section is to be drafted as part of #11 "Add testing harness" -->

--->

 ## Branches And Commits